mcharafeddinedev/mcharafeddinedev.github.io/mylib.md

 ---

-This list is a just snapshot of the games off the top of my head or that I still have hard copies of, that not only entertained me growing up but contributed in part to shaping how I think and feel about interactivity, narrative, and creative expression.
+This list is a just snapshot of games that not only entertained me growing up but contributed in part to shaping how I think and feel about interactivity, narrative, and creative expression.
 These experiences laid the foundations for why I’m pursuing game development today.

 ---